Phoenix Lawyers Handling Uninsured and Underinsured Motorist Insurance Claims

 The purpose of insurance is to provide compensation for injuries and damages caused by a driver.
+Starting in July 2020, Arizona’s insurance minimums will be higher, which will protect you better in the event of a crash.
+Until then, however, you could find yourself struggling to recover compensation if your injuries are more severe than what the policy minimums can cover.
 When you are involved in a crash with an uninsured driver, that individual probably does not have the financial means to compensate you for your damages or pay for the medical expenses you will likely need.
 Uninsured and underinsured drivers often lack adequate insurance because they cannot afford it, so efforts to secure direct payment from them will usually be unsuccessful.
 When you find yourself in this situation, it hits home why your UM/UIM coverage is vitally important.
 Instead of securing payment from the responsible driver, you can file a claim with your own insurance policy for compensation.

 Unfortunately, the claims process can prove challenging, especially when you attempt to handle the situation without assistance from a skilled Phoenix car accident lawyer.
 Insurance adjustors work in the interest of the insurance company, and sometimes this can mean an unfair denial of your claim.
 They often use unethical tactics to deny or delay payment of benefits following an accident.
 Our lawyers have seen these tactics before and know how to counter them with honest and effective legal tactics.
 Our attorneys have the skill to not only negotiate with the companies, but to also take your case to court if necessary.